self-atari/icfp2025/writeup/writeup.md

 [^puns]: Puns on _The Name of the Rose_ and computer scientists John Backus and J. Roger Hindley

-Unfortunately, the Library is built as an enormous maze of hexagonal rooms and there isn't a map, so we'll need to make our own.
-Worse, it's so hard to read the names of the rooms that we can only ever see the first 'letter' (0-3, but we'll write them as 'A', 'B', 'C', or 'D').
-Worse still, we can only visit so many rooms before the sun rises and we have to have snuck back out!
+But the Library is a maze of rooms with six doors and we have to make our own map.
+Worse, we can only see the first 'letter' of the names of the rooms (0-4, but we'll call them 'A', 'B', 'C', or 'D').
+And worse again, we can only get so far before we've run out of time and have to stop exploring!

-We have to plan ahead with a list of which of the six doors we'll walk through to come up with a full map.
-We can start over and follow as many plans as we want, but none can be longer than the limit (18 times the number of rooms) and we get a better score for using fewer plans.
-We do this by messaging the competion organizers' server.
-But be careful!
-If you guess wrong or change which problem you're looking at, the rooms get re-randomized.
+We can submit plans for which doors to walk through and we'll hear back which rooms we see.
+We can do this multiple times, but it can never be longer than the limit (18 times the number of rooms) and fewer plans gives a better score.
+Plus, if you submit an incorrect map, the rooms get shuffled and you have to start over.

 ![A map of four hexagon rooms with lines between sides](aedificium.png)<br />
 _The representation we're given of a simple complete map[^text_adventure]_

-[^text_adventure] Coincidentally, the setup is very reminiscent of the kind of text adventure
+[^text_adventure]: Coincidentally, the setup is very reminiscent of the kind of text adventure
     computer games I remember playing as a child (I'm thinking of you, [HellHaven](https://www.macintoshrepository.org/9587-hellhaven)):
     ```